 What is KYC vs non KYC Bitcoin?

-But just know that when you buy Bitcoin in New Zealand via any exchange or broker which you have provided ID to, then this company will keep a record of all your transactions and at any time in the future if the authorities require them to pass those details over they will.
+Most people get started with KYC bitcoin, but it's important to understand what this means - when you buy bitcoin in New Zealand via any exchange or broker which you have provided ID to, then this company will keep a record of all your transactions and at any time in the future if the authorities require them to pass those details over they will.
 Not something you may be thinking about early in your Bitcoin journey, but something you should be aware of.

 Not your keys, not your coins.